Ellen Barkin: Personal life

-Barkin was the third party in the 1985 breakup of Eric Roberts and Sandy Dennis.
-She is the mother of two children, Jack Daniel (born 1989) and Romy Marion (born 1992), from her marriage to actor Gabriel Byrne.
-The two separated in 1993 and divorced in 1999, but are still close.
-Byrne even attended Barkin's 2000 wedding to multibillionaire and businessman Ronald Perelman.
-According to New York magazine, that marriage ended in divorce in 2006.
+Barkin is the mother of two children, Jack Daniel (born October 28, 1989) and Romy Marion (born November 18, 1992), from her marriage to actor Gabriel Byrne.
+She and Byrne separated in 1993 and divorced in 1999, but remain close.
+Byrne attended Barkin's 2000 wedding to multibillionaire and businessman Ronald Perelman.
+Her second marriage ended in divorce in 2006.

-In 1998, Barkin had a relationship with actor Johnny Depp whom she worked with on Fear and Loathing in Las Vegas.
-From 2008 to 2011, Barkin dated filmmaker Sam Levinson.
+In 1998, Barkin had a relationship with actor Johnny Depp with whom she worked on Fear and Loathing in Las Vegas.

-In October 2006, "Magnificent Jewels from the Collection of Ellen Barkin" were sold for $20,369,200 at Christie's, New York.
-In 2007, Barkin sued Perelman for $3.4 million in investment funds he allegedly promised to invest in their film production company.
-He was ordered to pay her $4.3 million.
+In October 2006, "Magnificent Jewels from the Collection of Ellen Barkin" were sold for $20,369,200 at Christie's, New York, following her divorce from billionaire Ronald Perelman.

-Barkin has a brother, George, who was formerly the editor-in-chief of National Lampoon and High Times.